 Rafael's work has been exhibited in various Museums such as LACMA in LA, The Alternative Museum in NY, as well as the Georgian National Museum in Tbilisi, Georgia.
 He is also in the permanent collection of The Museum of Photographic Arts in San Diego.
 Additionally, he is presently represented in Berlin by EAF (Enter Art Foundation), a great German art institution dedicated to representing contemporary artists throughout the world.

 When Gemma Magazine spoke with Art Critic Peter Frank, he said his first reaction to Serrano's work was fascination and admiration tinged with repulsion -- "Rafael's work was quite different in 1990 than it is today," said Peter Frank.
 Peter's opinion today of Serrano's work is much the same, but the repulsion has dissipated, replaced with a slightly electric dreaminess.
 However, Peter noted that each piece has its vibe, which sometimes doesn't come (ultimately) through at first glance so that the experience can change.
 "Rafael's paintings are all about carefully determined compositions (although they can look entirely random), so balance is everything," said Frank.
 In terms of how Peter Frank would describe Rafael Serrano's work to someone who has never seen it?
-Water-bound creatures, perhaps seen through a microscope that could be living in another world.
+Water-bound creatures, perhaps seen through a microscope could be living in another world.

 When Rafael had a moment to stop, he took some time to chat with Gemma Magazine about his creative processes, inspiration, and vision.
 Lucky us!